quirkey/magick/README.md

 ImageMagick MagickCore C library in Go.
 It is an opinionated high level wrapper around the proven ImageMagick lib.

-## Dependencies

-magick depends on ImageMagick and specifically the [MagickCore](http://www.imagemagick.org/script/magick-core.php) C library.
-In most linux environments this is included in the ImageMagick-devel packages (e.g. `yum install ImageMagick-devel` or `sudo aptitude install ImageMagick-devel`).

 ## Why

 ### ImageMagick is magic